 Sander Hicks is a lifelong peace activist and social entrepreneur.

-Sander Hicks is a veteran of several electoral and ballot effort campaigns with various progressive groups, and was elected the President of the Cortelyou Road Merchants Association in 2003.
-Hicks has spoken widely across the country, on five national speaking tours, ranging from radical bookstores to Stanford Law School.
+Sander Hicks has spoken widely across the USA, on five national speaking tours, ranging from radical bookstores to Stanford Law School.
+Hicks is a veteran of several electoral and ballot effort campaigns with various progressive and reform movements.
+Hicks was elected the President of the Cortelyou Road Merchants Association in 2003.

-Since 2013, he has been CEO of Capital Cooperative / Zen Space Makers Inc., running the profitable websites, LoftBedsNYC.com, which provides space-making solutions to working people in an expensive NYC.
+Since 2013, Sander has run a profitable wood-working business, Zen Space Makers Inc. His team and he run the creative website, LoftBedsNYC.com, which provides space-making solutions to working people in an expensive New York City.
 In 2016, Zen Carpentry won two awards from the City of New York “Best For NYC” Program: “Best for Workers” and “Best for Environment” in Queens.

 Hicks appeared in the national media from 1999 to 2001 for republishing the controversial George W. Bush biography Fortunate Son.
 His struggle to print the full story about then-Governor Bush was covered by 60 Minutes, New York Times, Washington Post and the award-winning documentary “Horns and Halos,” broadcast on HBO’s Cinemax in 2003.